 These techniques are an incredible help to diagnose neuropsychological disorders.
 But they also provide valuable insights into a healthy and functioning brain.
 This look inside the brain enables us to define what happens in our brain when we see an advertisement or watch a commercial.
 For example, we know that we scan our environment from left to right and we found out that the color red immediately attracts our attention.

 The key to survival: information processing

 These new insights uncover the processing of information from the environment.
 Information processing has become a hot topic in cognitive neuropsychology.
-It is essential to understand how information enters our brain, how we process this information, and how it influences behaviour.
-To comprehend a good understanding of the consumer’s brain and behaviour, we refer to Nobel Prize-winning psychologist and behavioural economist Daniel Kahneman.
+It is essential to understand how information enters our brain, how we process this information, and how it influences behavior.
+To comprehend a good understanding of the consumer’s Brain and Behaviour, we refer to Nobel Prize-winning psychologist and behavioral economist Daniel Kahneman.
 He distinguishes two decisionmaking systems; System 1 and System 2.

 System 1 and System 2

 Kahneman describes System 1 as the fast, intuitive, and subconscious system.
 We know System 2 as the slow-processing system.
 It is controlled, rational, and conscious.
 The two systems differ in the way they operate in decision-making strategies.
 That is to blame on the difference in processing speed of System 1 and 2.
 Where System 2 processes with a rate of 40 bit per second, System 1 has a processing speed of 11,000,000 bit per second.
 As a result, System 1 will almost always override System 2 in the decision-making process.